Jonathan D. Spence

-Jonathan Dermot Spence CMG (11 August 1936 – 25 December 2021) was an English-born American historian, sinologist, and writer who specialized in Chinese history.
+Jonathan Dermot Spence CMG (11 August 1936 – 25 December 2021) was a British-American historian, sinologist, and author specialised in Chinese history.
 He was Sterling Professor of History at Yale University from 1993 to 2008.
 His most widely read book is The Search for Modern China, a survey of the last several hundred years of Chinese history based on his popular course at Yale.
-A prolific author, reviewer, and essayist, he published more than a dozen books on China.
+A prolific author, reviewer, and essayist, he published over a dozen books on China.
 Spence's major interest was modern China, especially the Qing dynasty, and relations between China and the West.
 Spence frequently used biographies to examine cultural and political history.
 Another common theme is the efforts of both Westerners and Chinese "to change China", and how such efforts were frustrated.

-Early life
+Early life and education

 Spence was born on 11 August 1936 to Muriel (née Crailsham) and Dermot Spence in Surrey in England.
 His mother was a French researcher while his father worked at an art gallery and a publishing house.

-Spence was educated at Winchester College and at Clare College, Cambridge, graduating in 1954.
-He spent two years in the British Army after graduating and was deployed in Germany during this period.
-He received his BA in history from Cambridge in 1959, studying at Clare College, Cambridge.
-During this time he was the editor of the campus magazine and was also the co-editor of British literary magazine Granta.
+Spence was educated at Winchester College until 1954.
+He then spent two years in the British Army and was deployed to Germany.
+He read history at Clare College, Cambridge and received his bachelor's degree in 1959.
+While at Cambridge he was the editor of the campus magazine and was also the co-editor of British literary magazine Granta.
 He went to Yale University on a Clare-Mellon Fellowship to study the history and culture of China, receiving an MA and then a PhD in 1965, when he won the John Addison Porter Prize.
 As part of his graduate training, he spent a year in Australia to study under Fang Chao-ying and Tu Lien-che, scholars of the Qing dynasty.